rolandholik/BT-sphinx-docs/source/installation.rst

 Don't forget to save and exit.

-I would also recommend adding "-tsem" or some other name to the **Local version** option in **General setup** of the menuconfig for easier determination if the correct kernel is installed afterwards.
+Adding "-tsem" or some other name to the **Local version** option in **General setup** of the menuconfig is recommended for easier determination if the correct kernel is installed afterwards.

 .. image:: images/installation/menconf-5.png
    :align: center